What Is ADHD?

 Combined type

-This subtype is utilized for people who display a mix of characteristics and symptoms from both inattentive and hyperactive/impulsive types.
+This subtype is utilized for people who display a mix of characteristics and symptoms from both inattentive and hyperactive/impulsive types, rather than leaning toward one or the other subtype.

 ADHD in children

 Most ADHD symptoms show up during an individual’s early school-going years.
 Hyperactive and impulsive symptoms—including fidgeting and trouble sitting still—are often some of the first noticeable signs of the disorder.
-According to the American Psychiatry Association, a child with hyperactive/impulsive type ADHD may have trouble “waiting his or her turn” and struggle to “play or do leisure activities quietly” or “follow through on instructions”.
+According to the American Psychiatric Association, a child with hyperactive/impulsive type ADHD may have trouble “waiting his or her turn,” struggle to “play or do leisure activities quietly,” or find it difficult to “follow through on instructions.”

 Once the child starts school, inattentiveness may become more apparent.
-A child’s teacher may notice that they’re struggling to sit still or focus on tasks.
-For many children, school failure is the first sign of the existence of ADHD.
-These academic challenges can cause low self-esteem and the development of co-occurring mental health concerns, like stress and anxiety.
+A child’s teacher may notice that they’re struggling to focus on tasks.
+For many children, academic challenges are their first indication of the presence of ADHD.
+These difficulties can cause low self-esteem and the development of co-occurring mental health concerns, like stress and anxiety.

-• Avoid lending others their toys, snacks, and games?
+• Does your child avoid lending others their toys, snacks, and games?

-• Appear unwilling or unable to wait their turn?
+• Do they appear unwilling or unable to wait their turn?

-• Have difficulty listening to instructions and finishing their tasks?
+• Do they have difficulty listening to instructions and finishing their tasks?

 ADHD in teens